 C1 Purpose.
-The purpose of this appendix is to prescribe a method of adjusting measured test data according to the local atmospheric pressure.
+This appendix prescribes a method of adjusting measured test data according to the local atmospheric pressure.

 C2 Background.
 In order to ensure that performance can be uniformly compared from one unit to another and from one manufacturer to another, performance testing for air-cooled and evaporatively-cooled chillers shall be corrected for air density variations.
-To accomplish this, use the following two (2) correction factors (CF_Q , $CF\eta$) to correct test data at test load points back to standard atmospheric pressure at sea level, for Standard Rating Conditions, or to correct to another atmospheric pressure corresponding to a site altitude for Application Rating Conditions.
+To accomplish this, use the following two (2) correction factors ( $CF_Q$ , $CF\eta$ ) to correct test data at test load points back to standard atmospheric pressure at sea level, for Standard Rating Conditions, or to correct to another atmospheric pressure corresponding to a site altitude for Application Rating Conditions.
 These correction factors use an empirical method of correction based on industry average values across a wide variety of chillers.
 The correction factors are based on pressure rather than altitude, in order to include the effects of weather variations.
 Test data shall be corrected from actual tested atmospheric pressure to rated atmospheric pressure for comparison to Published Ratings.
-The correction multiplier for efficiency and Capacity at the 0% load point will be 1.0.
-Intermediate correction multipliers at part-load points will be calculated at each part-load point where the % load value is based on the measured Capacity at that load point divided by the 100% load point measured Capacity.
+The correction multiplier for efficiency and Capacity at the 0% load point shall be 1.0.
+Intermediate correction multipliers at part-load points shall be calculated at each part-load point where the % load value is based on the measured Capacity at that load point divided by the 100% load point measured Capacity.

 Note: These factors are not intended to serve as selection code correction factors.
-For selection codes it is best to use component models that properly adjust for variation in atmospheric pressure as related to fan, heat exchanger and compressor power and Capacity.
+For selection codes component models that properly adjust for variation in atmospheric pressure as related to fan, heat exchanger and compressor power and Capacity should be used.

-The correction factors (CF_Q , CF_η) will be limited to a value corresponding to an atmospheric pressure of 11.56 psia (approximately 6500 feet altitude).
-Correction factors for measured atmospheric pressure readings below the minimum will be equal to the value determined at 11.56 psia.
+The correction factors ( $CF_Q$ , $CF\eta$ ) shall be limited to a value corresponding to an atmospheric pressure of 11.56 psia (approximately 6500 feet altitude).
+Correction factors for measured atmospheric pressure readings below the minimum shall be equal to the value determined at 11.56 psia.